Content designer interview questions – plus what to ask your interviewers

 Content design career progression can be from associate to head of, but you may end up stepping into another user-centred design discipline, or may come from one.

 Working in content design and strategy, you may frequently need to advocate for content design and user-centred design.
-You’re welcome to re-use my e-learning content for presentations, just add a reference to Cake Consultancy Ltd as your source, and if you use social media post a tweet, LinkedIn update or blog entry tagging Lizzie Bruce (@CakeContent on Twitter).
+You’re welcome to re-use my 6 essential things for businesses to know about content design presentation just reference to Cake Design Studio as your source.

 Good luck!